kflinnn/prework-study-guide/README.md

 # <Prework Study Guide Webpage>

+## Description
-## As a UCF Coding Bootcamp student I needed to keep my notes organized throughout the course.
+ As a UCF Coding Bootcamp student I needed to keep my notes organized throughout the course.
 I created a webpage thaht would store all of my notes in one place that is easy to access.
 Through buillding this website I have obtained a baseline knowledge of HTML, CSS, Git, and JavaScript.

 ## Installation